10 Best Rio de Janeiro Brazil Travel Guides

 Buying Guide

-Travel guides for Rio come in three main formats, and each carries a real weight penalty when you are walking steep cobblestone streets.
+Rio guides ship in four common formats, and each carries a real weight penalty when you are walking steep cobblestone streets.

 Pocket guides trim content to top sights, walking tours, and essential transport links.
 They excel on short trips or as a secondary reference you can pull out while keeping your phone stowed.
-The tradeoff is less depth on history and fewer off-the-beaten-path recommendations.
+The tradeoff is less historical context and fewer off-the-beaten-path recommendations.

-Hardcover editions, such as the Monocle entry in our rankings, prioritize durability and visual design.
-They are ideal for pre-trip planning and coffee-table browsing, but they are heavier to carry during a full day of sightseeing.
-Digital formats, including Kindle editions, solve the weight problem entirely and allow quick keyword searches for specific neighborhoods or attractions.
+Hardcover editions prioritize durability and visual design.
+They are ideal for pre-trip planning and evening reading, but they are heavier to carry during a full day of sightseeing.
+Digital editions solve the weight problem entirely and let you keyword-search for specific neighborhoods or attractions.

 Feature Tradeoffs: Maps vs. Narrative vs. Lists